SRISHTI-HACKATHON-2026/team-92/README.md

 ## 🚀 Live Demo

-> Open `index.html` in any modern browser — no installation or server required.
+> Open [Click here to open VidyaBodh](https://srishti-hackathon-2026.github.io/team-92/) in any modern browser — no installation or server required.

 ---